How do I know the masks are effective?

 What makes O2SafeAir unique or better than other masks?

-O2SafeAir is the culmination of 4 years of R&D and market feedback from our first product.
-Key differences vs. other masks are that O2SafeAir is the first 3 step mask system which you can personalize for your needs by selecting different filters for different environments.
-We have also worked hard to find and source the best possible filter technology providing not only optimal protection but breathability and comfort.
-Our proprietary materials and design also raise the bar on stylish protection!
+O2SafeAir is the culmination of 4 years of R&D and market feedback.
+Key differences vs. other masks are that O2SafeAir is the first mask system which you can personalize for your needs by selecting different filters for different environments.
+We have also worked hard to find and source the best possible filter technology providing not only optimal protection but breathability and comfort using a proprietary mesh shell.
+Our unique materials and design also raise the bar on stylish protection!

 What don't the masks protect against?

 Our filters are not designed to protect against harmful gases, asbestos, silica, or spray paint.
 They are not recommended for occupational usage.
 As we are able to grow as a company, we have plans to introduce additional filters to protect against gases, ozone, and other specific airborne threats as well as to pursue regulatory certifications for occupational and medical professional usage.